Photonico/About/A Journey into the Physics World.md

-# A Journey into the Unknown: Learning Recommendation List for Physics: Learning Recommendation List for Physics
+# A Journey into the Physics World - A Learning Recommendation List

 ## General Physics